vanbujm/con-ai/post.md

 judgements in the same format as te fastchat scripts so that I can use their tooling later to compare the results.

 It was at this point where I discovered I had made a critical mistake.
-When examining the outputs of the models I found that the results for baseline and cai models were almost identical.
+When examining the outputs of the models I found that the results for baseline and CAI models were almost identical.
 After some scrutiny, I discovered the answers given to both benchmarks were identical, meaning that the models were the same.
 Meaning...
 I overwrote one of the models with the other during training...
-Since I didn't know which was which, I had to go back and retrain both the baseline and cai models.
+Since I didn't know which was which, I had to go back and retrain both the baseline and CAI models.
 Losing days of training time.

 ## Issues with the Approach {#issues}

 The biggest issue I ran into was time.
+Training a model took around an hour for a 4bit quantised model, on top of that, mt_bench questions took around 30 minutes **EACH**!
+I was eventually able to reduce this to 30 seconds each after burning an entire day re-optimising code and re-training everything.
+Suffice to say, I spend many days with my GPU at 100% waiting for results...

-I ended up only having time to do a run of SFT training on each model.
+I ended up only having time to do a (successful: see [below](#big-mistake)) run of SFT training on each model.
 But didn't have time to do any Contrastive Preference Optimization nor to bake the test data into the training.

 My second-biggest issue is I don't really know what I am doing when it comes to ML.
 I have a basic understanding of the processes involved, but when it came down to entering training parameters, I was mostly guessing.
 There could be a major